The VOD (Video on Demand) feature on Twitch is undoubtedly one of the most important ones on the platform.

 Follow the steps below to find your Twitch Past Broadcast Videos.
 If you want to archive (or edit and re-upload) the content, you can also download the video files to your system by following the steps below.

-If you don’t want to re-upload these videos on other platforms and only want to archive them because they have special meaning to you, be sure to store them somewhere secure.
+If you don’t want to re-upload these videos on other platforms and only want to preserve them because they have noteworthy significance to you, be sure to store them somewhere secure.
 Ideally, you should also create a backup of the content.

 Conclusion